Bishop Auckland railway station: Bishop Auckland West

 Bishop Auckland West railway station is the eastern terminus of the Weardale Railway, a heritage railway which runs between there and Stanhope.
 The station was built by the Weardale Railway and initially opened on 23 May 2010, with a regular passenger service which lasted until the end of the 2012 running season.

 Regular heritage trains were reintroduced in 2014, mainly using a Class 122 Bubble Car and initially only running between Wolsingham and Stanhope, but later extended to Witton-le-Wear on 27 March 2016.

 After a short section of track at Broken Banks – approximately 1/2 mile west of Bishop Auckland – was lifted and the underlying embankment repaired in early 2018, the line through to Bishop Auckland was made safe for passenger traffic for the first time in a number of years.
 Thus, from July 2018, two of the three daily return services between Stanhope and Witton-le-Wear have been extended to Bishop Auckland West.

-As the name suggests, the station is located a short distance to the West of the National Rail station.
+The station is located approximately 150 m to the west of the National Rail station.
+A footpath linking the two stations was completed in August 2022.